ehsanhaghighat/sciann/docs/sources/index.md

-# SciANN: A Keras wrapper for scientific computations and physics-informed deep learning using artificial neural networks
+# SciANN: Neural Networks for Scientific Computations

-## You have just found SciANN.
+## New to SciANN?

 SciANN is a high-level artificial neural networks API, written in Python using [Keras](https://keras.io) and [TensorFlow](https://www.tensorflow.org) backends.
 It is developed with a focus on enabling fast experimentation with different networks architectures and with emphasis on scientific computations, physics informed deep learing, and inversion. *Being able to start deep-learning in a very few lines of code is key to doing good research.*